 Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

-Gastrointestinal complications such as constipation, impaction, bowel obstruction, diarrhea, and radiation enteritis are common problems for patients with cancer.
+Gastrointestinal complications such as constipation, fecal impaction, bowel obstruction, diarrhea, and radiation enteritis are common problems for patients with cancer.
 The growth and spread of cancer, as well as its treatment, contribute to these conditions.

 Constipation is the slow movement of feces through the large intestine that results in the passage of dry, hard stool.
-This can result in discomfort or pain.[
+This condition can result in discomfort or pain.[

 Constipation may be annoying and uncomfortable, but fecal impaction can be life-threatening.
 Impaction is the accumulation of dry, hardened feces in the rectum or colon.
 The patient with a fecal impaction may present with circulatory, cardiac, or respiratory symptoms rather than with gastrointestinal symptoms.[

 Diarrhea can occur throughout cancer care, and the effects can be physically and emotionally devastating.
 Although less prevalent than constipation, diarrhea remains a significant symptom burden for people with cancer.
-This condition can do the following:
+Specific definitions of diarrhea vary widely.
+Acute diarrhea is generally considered to be an abnormal increase in stool liquid and the passage of more than three unformed stools during a 24-hour period.[

 Radiation enteritis is a functional disorder of the large and small bowel that occurs during or after a course of radiation therapy to the abdomen, pelvis, or rectum.
 One report also documented radiation-induced diarrhea in individuals with lung or head and neck cancers who were receiving radiation with or without chemotherapy.[